danielehc/katacoda-scenarios/vault-consul-acl/step3.md

    6fa2c574-6951-51db-310a-672e328f2aba - consul-servers
 ```

-Any user or process with access to Vault can now obtain short lived Consul tokens in order to carry out operations, thus centralizing the access to consul tokens.
+Any user or process with access to Vault can now obtain
+short lived Consul tokens in order to carry out operations,
+thus centralizing the access to Consul tokens.